cozie-app/cozie-website/docs/cozie/intro_cozie.md

 ---
-sidebar_position: 1
+id: intro-cozie
+title: What is Cozie?
+sidebar_label: What is Cozie?
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-# What is Cozie
 Cozie is an App for for human comfort data collection.
 It is extremely useful for conducting right-here-right-now surveys in buildings.
 It can, however, be used to ask questions in other settings, allowing people to provide feedback in real-time.

 Cozie is available for the Apple Watch and select Fitbit devices.